 Data source

 In this study, we analyzed data from the Nepal Health Demographic Survey (NDHS) conducted in 2022 [21].
-NDHS is the nationally representative survey implemented by New ERA under the aegis of the Ministry of Health and Population (MoHP) with the technical support of ICF International and funding from the United States Agency for International Development (USAID) [13].
+NDHS 2022 is the nationally representative survey implemented by New ERA under the aegis of the Ministry of Health and Population (MoHP) with the technical support of ICF International and funding from the United States Agency for International Development (USAID) [13].
+This survey was conducted to provide estimates of key demographic and health indicators at the national and provincial levels.
+This study included 13, 786 households, from which information on 14,845 women aged 15–49 years and 4,913 men aged 15-49 years and 2,643 children under 5 years.

 Ethical approval